ST MACHAR’S SCOTTISH EPISCOPAL CHURCH

 The Living Well Cafe at Newhills Church

-It has been decided that St Machar’s congregation will support this year’s Bishop’s Lent Appeal this year in two ways: A collection is arranged for donations to the Living Well Project (Local Dementia Support Group) at Newhills Parish Church and members of the congregation are asked to consider visiting the Living Well Cafe at Newhills.
-‘The Café’ is very keen to welcome visitors and those who have already been there found it an enriching experience.
+This year’s Bishop’s Lent Appeal was supported in in two ways: A collection was arranged for donations to the Living Well Project (Local Dementia Support Group) at Newhills Parish Church and some members of the congregation have started visiting the Living Well Cafe at Newhills.
+‘The Café’ is very keen to welcome visitors and those who have been find it an enriching experience.
 Opening times for the Café, on alternate Tuesdays are shown on the website link below, on the Annexe noticeboard or available for those interested on a flyer. https://newhillschurch.org.uk/events/event/the-living-well-cafe/

 Do come and join us at any of our services or events